Naveen-Arul/NewsSense/README.md

     ↓
 Run prediction on all 4 models
     ↓
-Collect predictions, confidence scores, and metadata
+Collect predictions, performance metrics, and metadata
     ↓
 Return JSON response to Frontend
     ↓